sventies/icon-creator/README.md

 It should be possible to design your icon using your mobile phone.

 ## Add this to your own project
-- We may add this to npm in the future, but for now, you can clone this repo and copy the relevant files (the ones in the iconCreator folder) to your project
+I may push this to npm in the future, but for now, you can clone this repo and copy the relevant files (the ones in the iconCreator folder) to your project

 ## Contribute
 If you have any suggestions or improvements, feel free to open an issue or a pull request.
-We are happy to receive feedback!